|

 He played with the seal.
 "A Letter of Pardon, signed by the

 Hatja.
-Cannot be rescinded, not even questioned."
-He looked
+It cannot be rescinded, not even questioned."

-at Ribhadda, triumphantly.
-"Tonight I'll be selling it for
+He looked at Ribhadda, triumphantly.
+"Tonight I'll be selling

-more money than even I ever dreamed of.
-Then goodbye Carhilivren."
+it for more money than even I ever dreamed of.
+Then goodbye,

+Carhilivren."
 He smiled.
-"You know Rib, I have many friends in Carhilivren
+"You know Rib, I have many

 "For how long?"